theRealAph/ScopeLocals/README.md

 programs.
 Maintainability is more important than programming tricks.
 Reading a program is more important than writing it.

-Context is a fine thing to be pushed downwards from caller to called methods, but a terrible thing when pushed upwards.
+Context is a fine thing to be propagated from caller to callee, where it should be immutable, but is is a terrible thing when a caller's context is mutable by callees.

+It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable by default and, given the low cost of forking virtual threads, inheritable.

 The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
 If you only